 Also after another brief relationship with Daphne Joy, his second son, Sire Jackson was born.

-50 Cent Childhood Story Plus Untold Biography Facts: Takes Acting Seriously
+50 Cent Biography Facts – Takes Acting Seriously:

 50 Cent takes acting incredibly seriously and reportedly lost over 4 stone (54lbs) for the role of a cancer patient in the movie ‘Things Fall Apart’, which was released back in February 2012.